googleapis/google-cloud-ruby/google-cloud-os_login/README.md

 # Ruby Client for the Cloud OS Login API

-API Client library for the Cloud OS Login API

-Use OS Login to manage SSH access to your instances using IAM without having to create and manage individual SSH keys.
-OS Login maintains a consistent Linux user identity across VM instances and is the recommended way to manage many users across multiple instances or projects.
+You can use OS Login to manage access to your VM instances using IAM roles.

 Actual client classes for the various versions of this API are defined in _versioned_ client gems, with names of the form `google-cloud-os_login-v*`.